Netflix/vmaf/README.md

 ##Basic Usage

-There are two basic execution modes to run VMAF -- single mode and batch mode.
+There are two basic execution modes to run VMAF -- a single mode and a batch mode.

 To run VMAF on a single reference/distorted video pair, run: